Hitting the Slopes This Winter: Stay Warm and Stay Safe

 The most prominent guideline for determining responsibility and safety standards on the slopes is the Colorado Ski Safety Act passed in 1979.
 Under this law, the state establishes a set of safety standards for those who operate ski facilities and areas and those who visit them.
 Skiing and snowboarding have inherent risks-high speeds, icy conditions, less than athletic (or new) enthusiasts, etc.—and both operators and sportspersons have the responsibility to make winter sports as safe as possible.

 The Ski Safety Act puts the onus on skiers and snowboarders to assume the risk of any injuries incurred to themselves or property (skis, snowboards, equipment) when they are out on the slopes, particularly if such injuries occurred as a result of the inherent dangers of the sport.
-The Act specifically lists dangers and risks that are natural for snow sports, including but not limited to:
+The Act specifically lists dangers and risks for ski accidents that are natural for snow sports, including but not limited to:

 - Weather conditions, including changes and existing conditions in snow or ice